Why isn’t IBLCE disseminating 2020 IBCLC certificates by post?

-Please submit this change to the IBLCE location that serves you.
-Change requests must be received by September 3, 2020.
+Please submit this change to the IBLCE location that serves you as soon as possible.

 What happens if I encounter technical difficulties during the examination?

-If you encounter technical difficulties during your examination such as loss of power or internet connection, Prometric will provide a reasonable time frame for you to get back online and resume your examination.
+If you encounter technical difficulties during your examination such as loss of power or internet connection, Prometric will provide a reasonable time frame, typically between 15 and 30 minutes, for you to get back online and resume your examination.
 If you are unable to resume your examination within a reasonable time, you will no longer be able to access your examination.
 Should this occur, please contact your IBLCE regional office.